dsoto/ensp-202-notes/motivation.md

 This course deals with the application of mathematics to imprecise, real-world applications.

 What does it mean to think mathematically?
+How is applied mathematics different from mathematics as you understand it?

 What questions are you curious about that will require quantitative thinking to answer.